 Caleb Samuel Fung (b.
 1994) is a freelance photographer born and based in Hong Kong.
 He graduated from the Academy of Visual Arts of the Hong Kong Baptist University with a Bachelor of Arts (Hons) in Visual Arts.
 His works mainly originate from his background and the environment, exploring humanity and the nature of life.

-Caleb Fung was one of the winners for the 2018 WMA Open Photo Contest and WMA Space hosted an exhibition of his work in 2019.
+Caleb Fung was one of the winners of the 2018 WMA Open Photo Contest.
+His works were featured in an exhibition at WMA Space in 2019.

 Glory to Hong Kong.